MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/GET--FIND--and-NEXT-Functions.md

  The result is that the record of customer 4711 is retrieved.

- GET produces a run\-time error if it fails and the return value is not checked by the code.
+ GET produces a run-time error if it fails and the return value is not checked by the code.
 In the previous example, the actual code that you write should resemble the following.

 ```
 IF CustomerRec.GET('4711') THEN